anistal/geolastic/README.md

 Import data from a geonames' file to an Elasticsearch server.

-[See example of files here:] (http://download.geonames.org/export/dump).
+[See example of files here.] (http://download.geonames.org/export/dump).

 Install
 ---------